Data Processing and Dimension Reduction

 )

-Note that due to the item (decorrelate_structure_mat(retain_var=0.95), "out") in the schedule, we must provide the output_structure_matrix.
+Note that due to the item (decorrelate_structure_mat(retain_var=0.95), "out") in the schedule, we must provide an output structure matrix.
+In this case, we provide obs_noise_cov.

 Types of data processors